joeaoregan/LIT-Yr4-PlatformGameDevelopment/README.md

 # Cocos2d-x Space Game
 ## Side-scrolling 2D Space Shooter
 ## Using SDKBox and Google Analytics
-### 23/04/2018
+### 2804/2018

-Cross-platform C++ game for Win32/Android created using Cocos2d-x created for the Platform Games Development module of year-four of Games Design and Development course using the Space Game tutorial at raywenderlich.com as a starting point
+Cross-platform C++ game for Win32/Android created using Cocos2d-x created for the Platform Games Development module of year-four of Games Design and Development course using the Space Game tutorial at raywenderlich.com as a starting point.

+The game includes Google Analytics and Google Play Services Leaderboards and Achievements.

 ---